stop-pattern/KiCAD-CICD-Template/README.md

 - [ ] replace the README.md
 - [ ] make sure the licenses of `pcb/*` fit your needs
 - [ ] make sure the licenses of `src/*`, `include/*`, `lib/*`, `test/*` fit your needs
-- [ ] modify settings in `.github/workflows/oshwa.yaml` and set your secret
 - [ ] commit all those changes
 - [ ] create your PCB
 - [ ] commit and push your project